The tipping point — when aging in place stops working

 Most people know, on some level, when aging in place has stopped working.
 It's not a sudden realization; it's more like a slow dawning.
 You're getting calls at odd hours because your parent fell.
 Or because they forgot they were cooking and nearly burned the house down.
 Or because they got confused and couldn't remember their own phone number to call for help.
 Or because the nighttime incontinence has gotten so bad that changing their sheets every morning isn't sustainable.
 Or because you're terrified every time you leave their house, wondering what might go wrong in the hours you're gone.

-Recognizing Signs That It's Ending
+Recognizing the Signs

 There are signs that aging in place is reaching its limit.
 They're not subtle once you know to look for them, but people often miss them because they've been happening so gradually that they feel normal.

-Grief of Letting Go
+The Grief of Letting Go

 But you're also grieving on behalf of your parent, and that's important to acknowledge.
 Your parent is probably aware, to some degree, that something is changing.
-They might not say it directly.
-But they feel their own decline.
+They might not say it directly, but they feel their own decline.
 They feel the fear that comes with not being able to manage.
 Some older adults feel a deep sense of failure about aging in place not working.
 They feel like they've become a burden.
 They feel like they've lost their independence.
 Some feel angry or afraid or just deeply sad.

 Planning the Transition